 b) Multiple vendors and numerous users.

-A wide variety of vendors currently build numerous products for the WLAN marketplace.
-According to Dell’Oro Group overall Wireless LAN market revenues are forecast to exceed $11 billion in 2017, nearly 50% greater than 2012 revenues.
+A wide variety of vendors currently build numerous products for the Wireless Local Area Network (WLAN) marketplace.
+According to Dell’Oro Group overall WLAN market revenues are forecast to exceed $11 billion in 2017, nearly 50% greater than 2012 revenues.
 It is anticipated that the majority of those vendors, and others, will participate in the standards development process and subsequent commercialization activities.

-ABI Wi-Fi chipset forecast estimates that 25% of homes around the world used Wi-Fi in year 2012.
+ABI Research estimated that for 2012 ,25% of homes around the world used Wi-Fi..
 ABI Research expects that the number of devices shipped with Wi-Fi interface to reach 3 billion by year 2015.

 1.2.2 Compatibility